 Science at Hand Day

-This is a unique chance to learn what it’s like to be a scientist and explore different scientific fields.
-Guests will enjoy one-on-one opportunities to talk with scientists and community volunteers, learn more about sciences through hands-on activities and more.
+Learn what it’s like to be a scientist and explore different scientific fields.
+Enjoy one-on-one opportunities to talk with scientists and community volunteers, learn more about sciences through hands-on activities and more.

 Astronomy Club, Georgia State University